ArmaanSethi/afro-index/README.md

 ## The Story

-On **October 5, 2024**, Manchester United fan [Frank Ilett](https://youtube.com/@TheUnitedStrand) — known as "The United Strand" — made a bold vow: **he won't cut his hair until United wins 5 matches in a row.**
+On **October 5, 2024**, Manchester United fan [Frank Ilett](https://instagram.com/theunitedstrand) — known as "The United Strand" — made a bold vow: **he won't cut his hair until United wins 5 matches in a row.**

-Since then, Frank has grown a magnificent afro, amassed 1.5 million followers, and become a symbol of long-suffering United fandom.
+Since then, Frank has grown a magnificent afro, amassed over 1.5 million followers, and become a symbol of long-suffering United fandom.
 Even players like Diogo Dalot are aware of his challenge and want to help him get that haircut!

 The Afro Index tracks every football team that has achieved what United hasn't — **5+ consecutive wins** since Frank's vow.
-It's a leaderboard of humiliation, updated automatically whenever you visit the site.
+It's a leaderboard of humiliation, updated automatically whenever you visit.

 > When United finally gets 5 in a row, Frank will donate his hair to the [Little Princess Trust](https://www.littleprincesses.org.uk/) 💇‍♂️❤️